dizhaung/logzilla.github.io/_posts/2017-05-26-so-i-built-this-amazing.md

 # Don't stop there!
 Ok, so when something is actionable, do I need to do it over and over again?
 Let's take a simple example of duplicate IP addresses.
-When that happens, it causes engineers to spent precious time tracking down the offending IP and removing it.
+When that happens, it causes engineers to spend precious time tracking down the offending IP and removing it.
 IN more complex networks, this takes way too much time.
 Why can't I automate that?